onflow/flow-go/docs/streams/collection.md

 - Collection building, consensus and signing
 - Publishing collections to security nodes
 - Transaction and collection storage
-- Responding to user agent queries

-All pre-execution duties are performed by access nodes.
+All collection duties are performed by access nodes.

 ## Terminology